 This course evaluates the cross-cultural applicability of psychological theory and research.
 It will examine the influence of culture, broadly construed, on psychological processes such as perception and cognition, development, social interactions and relationships, gender roles, self-understanding, persuasion, and psychopathology.
 This course will also investigate the methodological constraints and opportunities presented by cross-cultural differences.
 Every year.
 Prerequisites: PSY 205.

 PSY 324 Experimental Psychology 3 SH

 This is a lecture and laboratory course that provides an introduction to the way in which the scientific method is applied in several content areas in psychology.
 As a result of this course, students will develop skills used throughout the entire research process.
 Students will (1) conduct literature searches using CD-ROM databases, (2) critically evaluate journal articles, (3) design studies (including formulating the research question, stating the research hypotheses, and selecting an instrument or tool for data collection), (4) employ a departmental computerized statistical package in analyzing class data and (5) write several research reports using the guidelines of the American Psychological Association.
 Every semester.
-Prerequisite: PSY 100, PSY 201 and PSY 204; minimum grades of C- in PSY 201 and PSY 204.
-General Education: Psychology.
+Prerequisite: PSY 100, 201 and 204; minimum grades of C- in PSY 201 and 204.